 Your perspective with regard to the will of your child determines how you confront the behavior of your child.
 Parents who see their child as strong-willed tend to go head-to-head with him in an effort to break the will.
 Winning becomes the goal instead of relationship.
 Many times I have heard a frustrated parent say, “But I can’t let him win!” as the fight for control grows in intensity.
 Too many times parents see themselves in the opposite corner of the ring, warming up for the next round in the match for dominance.

 Recognizing that some children are more challenging than others, another perspective deserves consideration.
-Seeing the stubborn or defiant child as weak-willed instead of strong-willed changes your response to their behavior.
+Seeing the stubborn or defiant child as weak-willed instead of strong-willed changes your response to his behavior.
 With compassion and a gentle, but firm hand, you can assist the weak and help him become strong.
 The child is weak-willed because he does not have the power to compel himself to do the right thing.
 He cannot control his own desires, appetites, emotions, or passions.
 Therefore, he does not yet have the ability to choose well.